Authentic Lessons for 21st Century Learning

 45 Minute(s)

 Explain to students that the next activity uses the data from research conducted at The Nature Conservancy’s Joseph H. Williams Tallgrass Prairie Preserve.
 Use slide 8 to review the following information about the Prairie Preserve in as much detail as you find necessary.
 Explain to students that this 39,650-acre preserve located within the Osage Nation north of Pawhuska, Oklahoma, is the largest expanse of protected tallgrass prairie on earth.
 Around 2,500 bison are allowed to roam and graze freely over most of the 62-square mile preserve.
 In 2009, many bison were fitted with global positioning system [GPS] collars to study their movement.
-The data collected from the collars provides lots of information.
+The data collected from the collars provides much valuable information.

 One factor affecting the movement of the free-range bison is the fire disturbance occurring there.
 Fast forward to today.
 The data is still being collected from bison wearing “bling” on the same tall grass prairie.
 Ask students the following question: Can you think of other species with GPS collars?
 Some sample responses may be lions, elephants, and even personal pets if you consider air tags/microchips.

-Tell students that they will be using some of the 2009 data GPS data from tracking the three bison in order to develop a GIS map that shows how bison responded to fires.
+Tell students that they will be using some of the 2009 GPS data from tracking the three bison in order to develop a GIS map that shows how bison responded to fires.
 Display slide 9 and have students scan the QR codes to download and prepare the data files for March, April, and May.
 Click on the links below and make copies for yourself.

 Explain